garethflowers/docker-svn-server/README.md

 ### Creating a new Repository

-Use `svnadmin` within your container to create and manage respositories.
+Use `svnadmin` within your container to create and manage repositories.

 For example, to create a repository called `new-repo` in container `some-svn-server`, use the following: